 Previously published April 2015

 Personal and professional experiences have taught us that you never outgrow the need for a family.
 At the Dave Thomas Foundation for Adoption, we know that sentiment is especially true.
-Adult adoption, where a person is legally adopted after his or her eighteenth birthday, provides young adults aging out of the child welfare system the option to find their forever family long after emancipating from foster care.
+Adult adoption, where a person is legally adopted after their 18th birthday, provides young adults aging out of the child welfare system the opportunity for a permanent family long after emancipating from foster care.

-As I approached my eighteenth birthday, I became keenly aware of the threat of aging out of foster care without the safety net of a permanent home.
-My foster mother legally adopted me right after I emancipated, narrowly avoiding the fate of the more than 23,000 youth per year who leave the child welfare system without a family.
+As I approached my 18th birthday, I became keenly aware of the threat of aging out of foster care without the safety net of a permanent home.
+My foster mother legally adopted me right after I emancipated, narrowly avoiding the fate of the thousands of young people who leave the child welfare system every year without a forever family.

-For general information on adult adoption and its significance in the lives of older youth, please visit http://www.nrcpfc.org/is/downloads/Adult%20Adoption.pdf.
+For general information on adult adoption and its significance in the lives of older youth, visit the National Resource Center for Permanency and Family Connection website.